 Disclaimer: The Hifiman HE1000 V2 sent to us is a sample in exchange for our honest opinion.
 We thank the team at Hifiman for giving us this opportunity.

-To read more about Hifiman products we reviewed on Headfonics click here.
+To read more about the Hifiman products we have previously covered on Headfonics click here.

 Will it sound better?
 Will it still match?
 Does it look different?
 What the heck will I do with my devalued V1?
 I mean it was only 12 months ago I was celebrating a fantastic headphone, should I be celebrating all over again?
 Either way, the bank manager is not complaining this time around.

 What Is The Pitch?

-The HE1000 V2 is being pitched as containing several tweaks to the original HE1000 that encompasses a mixture of customer feedback and technological improvements to bring about a headphone that Hifiman believe improves on the original formula without breaking away from it altogether.
+The HE1000 V2 is being pitched as containing several tweaks to the original HE1000 that encompasses a mixture of customer feedback and technological improvements to bring about a headphone that Hifiman believes improves on the original formula without breaking away from it altogether.
 Even Fag

 It could have been so easy to call this the HE1020 and run it alongside the HE1000 ala Nikon or give it a fancy meme like “Air edition” and charge a few extra bucks but nope, the HE1000 V2 is the direct replacement and will cost the same.

 And the tweaks are plentiful.
-In comes a new shorter/squatter headband designed to give a better fit to a wider selection of small and large heads, new thicker polyester pad surfaced and angled for increased sound transparency, a new upgraded cable (crystalline copper and silver) in same 3 connection types as well as a thinner cup diameter bringing everything a touch closer than before.
+In comes a new shorter/squatter headband designed to give a better fit to a wider selection of small and large heads, a new thicker polyester pad surfaced and angled for increased sound transparency, a newly upgraded cable (crystalline copper and silver) in the same 3 connection types as well as a thinner cup diameter bringing everything a touch closer than before.